GemstoneGG/Velocity-CTD/README.md

 ## Additional Features/Removals

-* Utilization of newer dependencies for virtually any dependency that can easily and fairly be upgraded, to maintain the highest level of performance.
+* Utilization of newer dependencies for virtually any dependency that can easily and fairly be upgraded to maintain the highest level of performance.
+* Implementation of full-fledged Redis database support to fully replace plugins like RedisBungee in attempts to maintain a stabler Redis experience. g* Implementation of a highly dynamic and efficient queue system that is simplified in nature and intended to stably maintain thousands of players.
-* Implementation of non-invasive multi-forwarding system that allows you to use a different forwarding method for specific servers on the backend.
+* Implementation of a non-invasive multi-forwarding system that allows you to use a different forwarding method for specific servers on the backend.
 * Configurable `/alert` command sends messages across your entire network.
 * Configurable `/alertraw` command to send non-prefixed messages across your